KrunalPatel27/Imprisoned/README.md

 ### Completed
 - Implement 3 different AI systems.
 (10h)
 - Change red camera light to white.
 It will turn red based on player detection and other camera lights should stop moving along with their lights turning red.
+(5h) - messy code